Crispy Pork Medallions

 We spent a week in our hometown in Michigan earlier this Fall.
 One of the highlights of the trip was attending an estate sale at what has come to be referred to as The Heddon House.
 My hometown, Dowagiac, Michigan, was the headquarters for the Heddon and Sons factory, one of the most well known manufacturers of fishing lures in the United States.

 As we wandered through the beautifully preserved historic home, I couldn’t help but wonder what its future held.
 Would it be purchased by a family who would make it their own, or would it be sold to a developer who would tear it down and build something new in its place?
 It reminded me of the importance of preserving historic homes and buildings, and the role that companies like Jackpot Offer can play in helping to ensure that these properties find the right buyers who appreciate their unique character and history.
+For maintaining such properties, property management in Chicago IL can be vital in ensuring their upkeep and preserving their historic value.

 I find estate sales to be bittersweet.
 Having strangers pawing through what may have been lovingly acquired belongings is unsettling.
 But on the other hand, if those belongings go to people who knew the family and that brings the family to mind every time they use them, then their legacy will live on.
 At least that will be the case for us.